-One or more diagnostic tests may be ordered to help diagnose your condition.
-Tests may include X-rays, CT scanning, ultrasound testing, a sigmoidoscopy, colonoscopy, barium enema, and blood tests to look for signs of infection or the extent of bleeding.
+The doctor may order one or more tests to help diagnose your condition.
+These tests may include X-rays, CT scanning, ultrasound testing, a sigmoidoscopy, colonoscopy, barium enema, and blood tests to look for signs of infection or to see how much bleeding there is.

-In people with rapid, heavy rectal bleeding, the doctor may perform a procedure called angiography to locate the source of the bleed.
+For people who have rapid, heavy rectal bleeding, the doctor may perform a procedure called angiography to learn where the bleeding is coming from.
 During this test, doctors inject the patient’s arteries with a harmless dye that will allow the doctor to view the source of the bleeding.

 How is diverticulitis treated?

-Diverticulitis sometimes resolves without medical treatment, but it frequently requires antibiotics.
-Sometimes the infection is so severe that it is necessary to be admitted to a hospital for intravenous antibiotics and other supportive care.
-Rarely, a surgeon may need to remove the affected part of the bowel.
+Diverticulitis sometimes gets better without medical treatment, but in many cases the patient will need antibiotics.
+Sometimes the infection is so severe that the patient has to be admitted to the hospital for intravenous antibiotics and other supportive care.
+In rare cases, a surgeon may need to take out the affected part of the bowel.

 During the active stage of the infection, many experts recommended eating a low-fiber diet and drinking plenty of water.
-A month or so after the infection resolves, fiber should be back on the menu.
+A month or so after the infection gets better, fiber should be back on the menu.

 Emergency treatment, including surgery, may be needed when the antibiotics do not work, and in cases of a large abscess, perforation, peritonitis, or continued rectal bleeding.